flyteorg/flyteidl/protos/docs/admin/admin.rst

    "id", ":ref:`ref_flyteidl.core.Identifier`", "", "id represents the unique identifier of the task."
    "closure", ":ref:`ref_flyteidl.admin.TaskClosure`", "", "closure encapsulates all the fields that maps to a compiled version of the task."
+   "short_description", ":ref:`ref_string`", "", "One-liner overview of the entity."